rovellipaolo/gnome-shell-extension-sermon/README.md

 ## Branches and GNOME Shell versions

 The `master` branch includes all stable features and currently supports GNOME Shell _45_.
-Among others, these versions of GNOME Shell are used in the following Linux distributions:
+Among others, this version of GNOME Shell is used in the following Linux distributions:
 * Fedora 39
 * Ubuntu 23.10 (Mantic Minotaur)